07 April 2019

 Healthy fats (as opposed to trans fats or saturated fats) keep your skin insulated and hydrated.
 Monounsaturated fats from plants, nuts, and fish keep your skin firm, flexible, and moist.
 Polyunsaturated fats (like omega-3 fatty acids) build and strengthen cell walls, lower inflammation, and block a chemical that supports skin cancer.

 The vitamins listed above are critical parts of a good skincare routine.
 They're so important, in fact, that they're some of the ways our doctors help guys build healthy skincare regimens.
-If you work with us, we'll tailor a vitamin package for your personal needs.

 Oh, by the way - We should mention that many of these nutrients are good for your hair as well.
 Make sure to get plenty of vitamin E, protein, and healthy fats in your diet to improve the health, quality, and growth speed of your hair.